kit-data-manager/webpage/_posts/turntable/2022-03-25-turntable-v1.0.0.md

 title:  "Turntable API v1.0 published"
 ---

-Today, we like to announce version 1.0 of the turntable API. metastore service.
+Today, we like to announce version 1.0 of the turntable API.

 If you face any issues, please file an [issue at GitLab](https://git.rwth-aachen.de/nfdi4ing/s-3/s-3-3/turntable-interface/-/issues) (Login needed) or write an Email to webmaster@datamanager.kit.edu